joseasoler/tradergen/README.md

 * All Orbital traders purchase long-shelf life food such as canned food and cheese.
 * Food-oriented orbital traders have canned food in stock, and purchase condiments.
 They will also have different food items from this mod depending on their specialization.
+* Orbital traders from the food and medicine categories may have digestible resurrector nanites in stock.
 * Traders purchasing insectoid animal products always purchase insect jelly preserves.

 [Vanilla Factions Expanded - Insectoids](https://steamcommunity.com/sharedfiles/filedetails/?id=2149755445):